mosquitogames/1819rulebook/2_sequence-of-play.md

 ![Leader space](/img/leader_space.jpg)

 > *Example.* You are the <span style="color:blue"><strong>Blue</strong></span> player.
-For your two Core Actions this round, you Buy a Battle card and issue a Decree.
-Thanks to the Leader space you are on, you pay $1 in order to Populate as a third, free Action.
+You can't afford a Battle card, so for your Leader Action, you place one token in your Storehouse.
+You then issue a Decree and go on a Raid.
+Your turn ends.

 <!-- *3-player game: the solo player takes 3 actions per turn.* -->